eshork/capistrano-terraform/README.md

 # capistrano-terraform

-Run Terraform tasks as part of your Capistrano v3 deployments.
+Run Terraform tasks as part of your Capistrano v3 deployments; or just plain use Capistrano v3 to run your Terraform, even if you don't deploy your code with Capistrano.

 ```sh
 cap production terraform:deploy # run all registered terraform deployment tasks